 Understanding the Study Area – This phase involves research and discussion of the study area to establish a common understanding of the issues and challenges faced.
 Discussions among city departments, nearby municipalities, the county, and stakeholder organizations will help establish a foundation of information on existing conditions and known projects and opportunities on the horizon.
 This phase is ongoing and will include community listening sessions and an online survey in Spring 2019.
 Read the Briefing Book.

 Community Ideas and Options – This phase will build on a shared understanding of the study area and consider ideas for land use, natural resources, transportation, and other issues.
 The input of residents and stakeholder groups will be integrated through public meetings and an online survey during Summer 2019.
 View the Community Meeting Presentation.

 Final Recommendations – In this phase, the recommendations will be refined and prioritized.
 A draft report will be created and presented at several public meetings.

-Adoption – The final phase includes a review of the draft report by Planning Commission and City Council, which will be asked to adopt the plan recommendations.
+Adoption – The final phase includes a review of the draft report by the Planning Commission and City Council, which will be asked to adopt the plan recommendations.

 How do I get involved?